Common Server Issues and How to Fix Them

 The Problem:

 Excessive CPU, memory, or disk usage can slow down your server or cause it to crash.
-This is often caused by resource-intensive applications, traffic spikes, or malware.
+This issue is often caused by resource-intensive applications, traffic spikes, or malware.

 How to Fix It: